Tunneling has emerged as the least disruptive and most efficient methodology for rail and vehicle...

 The Problem with Traditional Methods

-Bulking issues: Added volume increases transportation and tipping fees.
+- Bulking: Significant added volume increases transport and tipping fees.

-- Present inhalation hazards to laborers.
-Known carcinogens. - Environmental footprint: Additional material extraction and carbon output.
+- Environmental footprint: Additional material extraction and higher CO₂

-- High pH can result in undesirable changes in the waste profile.
+- Waste profile impacts: Very high pH can drive undesirable changes to the waste profile.

 How SAPs Solve the Coal Ash Challenge